Published: Friday, Jan. 11th, 2019

 Planning a wedding is an overwhelming task no matter how long or short the guest list is, but your wedding isn’t just about throwing a party.
 Marriage is a legal contract.
-This article explains what that means, and what you need to do to make sure you check all your boxes.
+This article explains what that means, and what you need to do to make sure you check all the necessary boxes.

-Once you have the license, you usually have a window of 30 to 60 (sometimes even 90) days to perform the wedding, sign the license, and return it to your local government office.
+Once you have the license, you usually have a window of 30 to 60 days (sometimes even 90 days or longer) to perform the wedding, sign the license, and return it to your local government office.

-Some offices need the couple to be present together while others only require one person.
-No state allows neither so give up on your plan to send your maid of honor, best man, or officiant to do the legwork.
+Some offices require the couple to apply together, while others only require one person.
+No state allows someone to apply in your place, so give up on any plans to send your maid of honor, best man, or officiant to do the legwork.

 You’ll need to bring some basic documentation.
 The couple will need official identification such as an original birth certificate, driver’s license, or passport.